defi-wonderland/superchain-ops/test/integration/tenderly/RevenueShareSimulations.md

 11. [L1 Fee Vault Deploy](https://www.tdly.co/shared/simulation/bcee51db-b549-4c05-811f-be831e6a1aa0) Gas: 890,704/1,200,000 (74%)
 12. [L1 Fee Vault Upgrade](https://www.tdly.co/shared/simulation/20dbe19b-cea7-4542-a73b-71934394153e) Gas: 48,782/150,000 (33%)

+**Disclaimer**: The contracts addresses sent in the implementation contracts when calling upgrades, do not match with the addresses deployed in the transaction before.
+This is because given the simulations are done in an isolated environment (instead of being bundled), the nonce of the POA isn't the expected.
+To verify that it is working propertly, the integration tests with Supersim *do* work.
+As a todo, we are currently researching how to implement [Tenderly's Bundled Simulations](https://docs.tenderly.co/simulations/bundled-simulations)

 ### Revenue Share Upgrade Opt Out
 1. [Fee Splitter Deploy](https://www.tdly.co/shared/simulation/93b43e8d-e64c-4ce5-ad2c-7047e91e4a4c) Gas: 1,121,747/1,319,702 (85%)
 2. [Fee Splitter Upgrade](https://www.tdly.co/shared/simulation/ac7c91dc-9c1b-4b56-bfd4-bad52fd0b2aa) Gas: 65,138/150,000 (43%)